cryptokvothed/meteora-dlmm-project/README.md

   Uses APScheduler to call the Meteora API every minute.

 - **Robust Error Handling:**
-  Integrates Tenacity for retries with exponential backoff, and ratelimit to prevent exceeding API rate limits.
+  Integrates Tenacity for retries with exponential backoff and ratelimit to prevent exceeding API rate limits.

 - **Time Series Data Collection:**
   Each API call’s response (with a timestamp) is stored in a SQLite database for time series analysis.